-People are passionate and quite opinionated about their preferences in barbecue sauce.
+People are passionate and quite opinionated about their preferences in hot sauce and barbecue sauce.
 Some like it sweet and smokey, others hot and spicy.
 Barbecue sauce can be tomato, oil, and vinegar, or mustard-based.
 But whatever type you love and defend, the stains can be tough to remove.
 And, why bother to eat barbecue unless there is plenty of sauce to drip down your shirt?

 Barbecue Sauce Stains on Washable Clothes

 Most barbecue sauce stains are combination tannin-based stains from the vegetables used in the recipe.
 Add the oily component from the recipe or meat and there's even more reason to treat the stain as soon as possible.

 If you have a barbecue drip while on the go, lift away as much as possible with the edge of a dull knife or credit card.
 Do not rub because that will only push the sauce deeper into the fibers.
 Blot the stained area with a clean white cloth dipped in cool water.
 If possible, flush the area from the wrong side by holding the stain under a faucet of cold running water.
 If any color remains, you can use a stain remover pen.
 Just remember, that the stained garment will still need to be washed as soon as possible when you get home.

 Gently work in the stain remover with your fingers or a soft-bristled brush and allow it to work for at least 15 minutes before washing following care label directions using a good detergent and the hottest water recommended for the fabric.